Iveco EuroCargo: Second generation (2002-2015)

 There were 4 types of cabs available: Standard Time (MLC), extended bed (MLL, with one or two bunk beds), augmented bed and Extended Crew (MLD, for 7.5t to 15t models) for the driver and six passengers.
 All 6-10 ton GVW versions are equipped with disc brakes on all wheels, hydraulically assisted.
 The heavier models have rear drum brakes.
 The suspensions are the same as those available on the first series.
 In 2004 and in 2006 there were updates, especially to the Tector 4 and 6 engine range with the adaptation to the requirements of the Euro 4 and Euro 5 emission standards (with SCR).
 With the update their maximum power was increased by about 10–20 hp.
 Euromidi bus chassis based on the Eurocargo were produced at the Barcelona plant.

 In mid-2008, the Eurocargo was facelifted.
 The main changes are visible in the design and styling of the cabin.
 Iveco replaced all its own transmission models with new versions from the German manufacturer ZF with a similar number of ratios (5, 6, 9).
 The 6-speed versions of the ZF gearbox are also available with Eurotronic automatic or manual (sequential) gearboxes.
 To advertise the update special All Blacks versions were made.
 They are characterized by black paint and other details in this color.
 The engines are part of the Tector family of Fiat Powertrain Technologies.
-4-cylinder engines with a displacement of 3900 cm³ have powers from 140 to 182 hp.
-6-cylinder engines with a displacement of 5900 cm³ have powers from 217 to 299 hp.
+4-cylinder engines with a displacement of 3900 cc have powers from 140 to 182 hp.
+6-cylinder engines with a displacement of 5900 cc have powers from 217 to 299 hp.
 All engines are Euro 5 compliant with SCR.
 The truck finished second in the competition for the title of International Truck of the Year 2009.